carbonWinter/the-big-guns/dog-bites.md

       so before.
 Beyond the scale, the types of injuries that are sustained in what would qualify as a Level 4 bite could result in infection, scarring, emotional trauma and distress, and more.
-  - heading: What is a Level 5 dog bite? late to hire you?
+  - heading: What is a Level 5 dog bite?
     content: Dog bite level numbers come from Dr. Ian Dunbar's Dog Bite Scale, which is often circulated and employed by various dog trainer organizations.
 A Level 5 bite, per the scale, is indicative of multiple dog bites in a single incident,